gurvirdhillon/gurvirdhillon/README.md

-## Hi there I'm Gurvir!👋
+## Hi there, I'm Gurvir!👋

 Currently Training as a Data Engineer @ <a href="https://digitalfutures.com">Digital Futures</a>

-👨‍💻 Experience in web development
+👨‍💻 Experienced in web development
-🐍 Experience in python programming, data manipulation and complex dataset handling
+🐍 Experienced in python programming, data manipulation and complex dataset handling
-🗄️ Experience in database development (PostgreSQL and MongoDB)
+🗄️ Experienced in database development (PostgreSQL and MongoDB)
 ☁️ Currently working towards an AWS Data Engineering Certification, passionate about cloud infrastructure

 Reach out to me via my <a href="https://gurvirdhillon.github.io/portfolio/" target_="blank">personal website</a>